Police officer accused of killing man after showing up at estranged wife's home

 Redditt was transferred to the Livingston Parish correctional facility.

+Thursday night, the Livingston Parish Sheriff's Office said Redditt is now facing stalking charges following a report deputies received back in January.

+"Following the overnight incident, the complainant wishes to move forward & pursue charges," said Livingston Parish Sheriff Jason Ard.

-He is facing second-degree murder and obstruction of justice charges.
+He is facing second-degree murder, stalking and obstruction of justice charges.
 He is being held on a $275,000 bond.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.